Medicare Patients Get Different Stroke Care Depending on Plan

 Strokes are a leading cause of death and long-term disability in the United States.
 They are most likely to strike people ages 65 and older, and most people in that demographic are on Medicare.
 Among Medicare enrollees, more than half are on Medicare Advantage, a Medicare alternative that was designed to reduce healthcare costs by encouraging competition among private insurers.

-Federal government payments for Medicare Advantage, however, have substantially exceeded the costs that would have been needed for traditional Medicare, which is run directly by the government.
+Federal government payments for Medicare Advantage, however, have substantially exceeded the costs that would have been needed for traditional Medicare.
 The Medicare Payment Advisory Commission, for example, estimates that government payments to Medicare Advantage in 2025 cost about 20% more, or an additional $84 billion, health policy nonprofit KFF reports.

 Medicare and Medicare Advantage are built on two very different payment approaches.
 Under traditional Medicare, the government pays healthcare providers for services rendered, with no annual cap, potentially encouraging use and overuse.
 For Medicare Advantage, on the other hand, the government provides private insurers fixed payments to cover beneficiaries.
 This creates incentives for insurers to find ways to reduce costs, such as limiting networks, implementing annual payment caps and requiring authorizations prior to care.